MRCollective/NHibernate.SqlAzure/README.md

 1. `Update-Package NHibernate`
 2. `Install-Package NHibernate.SqlAzure`
+	* or if you want the version that isn't IL-merged with the Microsoft Transient Fault Handling library then `Install-Package NHibernate.SqlAzure.Standalone`
 3. Set the `connection.driver_class` property on the session factory configuration to `NHibernate.SqlAzure.SqlAzureClientDriver, NHibernate.SqlAzure`.

 Reliable transactions